musically-ut/d3-circle-text/README.md

   If called without any argument, the default value `"auto"` is returned.
   `value` should be either `"exact"` or `"auto"`.

+  * _position([value])_

+  Get/set the [startOffset](http://www.w3.org/TR/SVG/text.html#TextPathElementStartOffsetAttribute) for the `textPath` element.

+  If called without any argument, the default value `"50%"` is returned.
+  `value` should be either a percentage `"25%"` or a length in user-dimensions along the circle.
+The circle is drawn counter-clock wise.

  * _precision([value])_